-In the 2016 legislative term, Kentucky actively sought to regulate healthcare price transparency—in the very narrow area of air ambulance pricing.
+In the current legislative term, Kentucky has been active in introducing healthcare price transparency legislation aimed at both prescription drugs (HB 463) and healthcare costs in general (SB 154).
+In the 2016 legislative term, Kentucky sought to regulate price transparency in the very narrow area of air ambulance pricing.
 HB171, which was introduced but did not pass, would have required air ambulance providers to disclose certain price information to the Kentucky Board of Emergency Medical Services and would have required health benefit plans to “prominently provide notice in each contract” whether air ambulance is covered, and if so, the amount of coverage.

 Kentucky’s current regular legislative session runs from 1/2/2018 – 4/15/2018.

 Recent Legislative Developments